doc-ai/tensorio-tensorflow-android/README.md

 ## Running a Model

 Additional instructions forthcoming.
-In the meantime see the included tests.
+In the meantime see the included tests and the Java example application.